vipink1203/boundary-aws-terraform/docs/deployment_guide.md

 1. AWS account with appropriate permissions
 2. Terraform 1.5 or later installed
-3. AWS CLI installed and configured
+3. AWS CLI installed and configured with a profile
 4. HashiCorp Boundary Enterprise license
 5. SSH key pair for EC2 instances
 6. Existing VPC with public and private subnets